Robert Strange (engraver): Early life

-Strange fought in the rising of 1745.
-While with the army at Inverness, he engraved a plate for the bank-notes of the planned Stuart government.
 He was at the battles of Prestonpans and Falkirk Muir in the Young Pretender's lifeguards; and was in hiding for some months after the Battle of Culloden.

 Voluntary exile

 After the amnesty Strange went to London and, carrying with him the Prince's seal, which had been left behind in Scotland, to Rouen, a centre of exiled Jacobites.
 There he studied anatomy under Claude-Nicolas Le Cat, and drawing under Jean-Baptiste Descamps.
 In 1749 he moved to Paris and placed himself under the engraver Jacques-Philippe Le Bas.
 There he learned drypoint and returned in 1750 to London.

 After a period of dealing in prints and working in London as engraver, Strange fell out with potential patrons at court, including Lord Bute.
 Princess Augusta of Saxe-Gotha wished an engraving to be made of a portrait of Frederick, Prince of Wales, her late husband, by Allan Ramsay, and one of Bute.
 Strange found the price too low, and refused the commission via William Chambers; it was taken up in 1758 by William Wynne Ryland who rose in royal favour under George III.

 Strange went to Italy in 1760.
 His connections afforded him a passport for travel in France—this was the height of the Seven Years' War—and introductions through Johann Georg Wille to Johann Joachim Winckelmann and Anton Raphael Mengs, and through Horace Walpole to Horace Mann.
 He studied at the Academy of St. Luke in Rome.
 He encountered Richard Dalton on a mission to copy Italian artworks that overlapped with his own plans, and a future rival in Francesco Bartolozzi.
 He returned to England in 1765, with an international reputation as engraver already established.